GitGodDim/terraform-urban/README.md

 # Unresolved problems:
 1) need to configure more secure way to store credentials file( sops/export to envs)
-2) needed to create null-resource to start the script with gke authentication
+2) needed to create null-resource to start the script with gke authentication(not manually as it is now)
 3) need to create GCS before deployment process because backend requires to be before deployment process ( need to create separate folder with only gcs.tf file and start deployment process from here OR terraform apply -target=module.gcsmodule )
 4) need to configure DNS and SSL for the production needs
-5)